Byron J. Good, PhD

-Dr. David Price is Associate Professor at the School of Law, Charles Darwin University, and Visiting Professor at the Faculty of Law, Gadjah Mada University.
+Dr. David Price is a Professor at the School of Law, Charles Darwin University, and was until recently a Visiting Professor at the Faculty of Law, Gadjah Mada University.
 His research focuses on intellectual property law, public international law, and international trade law, particularly as they relate to the Middle East, Australia, and Indonesia.
 His publications include The Development of Intellectual Property Legal Regimes in the Arabian Gulf States: Infidels at the Gates (Routledge-Cavendish; 2009) and Intellectual Property Commentary and Materials (Thomson Reuters; 2011).

 Djoko Suryo, PhD